Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTest-with-MS-TFS.md

 ![](img/Using_Spira_with_ADO_2.png)

-The table lists each of the task type values available in SpiraTeam and provides you with the ability to enter the matching TFS work item type value for each one.
+The table lists each of the task type values available in Spira and provides you with the ability to enter the matching TFS work item type value for each one.

-The table lists each of the task priorities available in SpiraTeam and provides you with the ability to enter the matching TFS priority value for each one.
+The table lists each of the task priorities available in Spira and provides you with the ability to enter the matching TFS priority value for each one.

 ### Configuring the Task Custom Property Mapping

-Now that the various SpiraTeam standard task fields have been mapped correctly, we need to configure the custom property mappings.
-This is used for both custom properties in SpiraTeam that map to custom fields in TFS and also for custom properties in SpiraTeam that are used to map to standard fields in TFS (e.g. Area) that don't exist in SpiraTeam.
+Now that the various Spira standard task fields have been mapped correctly, we need to configure the custom property mappings.
+This is used for both custom properties in Spira that map to custom fields in TFS and also for custom properties in Spira that are used to map to standard fields in TFS (e.g. Area) that don't exist in Spira.

 From the View/Edit Project Data Mapping screen, you need to click on the name of the Task Custom Property that you want to add data-mapping information for: